jacktionary/ManekiNeko/README.md

+# ManekiNeko
-# ManekiNeko is a in-house app to help apps to promote their ranks in the AppStore.
+ManekiNeko is a in-house app to help apps to promote their ranks in the AppStore.